Grow your skills. Become a better developer with this training program based on practical projects.

 No need to move anywhere.
 Learn from your house or anywhere you want.

-The JS Bootcamp lasts 20 weeks.
+The JS Bootcamp lasts 20 weeks (the Advanced Track is the last 13 weeks).
 New modules of learning material are unlocked and sent to you weekly.
 You can pick your schedule.
 Lessons will always be available even after that, and you can also freely skip some weeks if you go on vacation, have a bad week, or just don't have time.
 Plus, support and community will last beyond the "official" end date.
 There's no issue in being late, the schedule I set is just a suggested one.

 Don't compare this to other courses you can find online.
 This bootcamp is packed with tons of information and it corresponds to ~10 typical online courses in regards to how much stuff you will learn, how much support you will get in your journey, and how many projects we'll build.